shivanshi2206/FitForm/README.md

 # FitForm

 **FitForm** is a real-time exercise posture correction system built with Python, OpenCV, and MediaPipe.
-It analyzes body movements using webcam input in real time and provides instant feedback to ensure correct exercise form.
+It analyzes body movements using webcam input in real time and provides instant feedback to ensure correct exercise form along with the repetition counter.

 ## Features